-DOT Markings: A code molded into the sidewall of a tire signifying that the tire is in compliance with the U.S. Department of Transportation motor vehicle safety standards.
+DOT Markings: A code molded into the sidewall of a tire signifying that the tire is in compliance with the U.S. Department of Transportation (DOT) motor vehicle safety standards.
 The DOT code includes the Tire Identification Number (TIN), an alphanumeric designator which can also identify the tire manufacturer, production plant, brand and date of production.

-GVWR: Gross Vehicle Weight Rating, see Loading Your Vehicle on page 4-35.
+GVWR: Gross Vehicle Weight Rating, see Loading Your Vehicle on page 4-30.

-GAWR FRT: Gross Axle Weight Rating for the front axle, see Loading Your Vehicle on page 4-35.
+GAWR FRT: Gross Axle Weight Rating for the front axle, see Loading Your Vehicle on page 4-30.

-GAWR RR: Gross Axle Weight Rating for the rear axle, see Loading Your Vehicle on page 4-35.
+GAWR RR: Gross Axle Weight Rating for the rear axle, see Loading Your Vehicle on page 4-30.

-Intended Outboard Sidewall: The side of an asymmetrical tire that must always face outward when mounted on a vehicle.
+Intended Outboard Sidewall: The side of an asymmetrical tire, that must always face outward when mounted on a vehicle.

-Kilopascal (kPa): The metric unit for air pressure.
-There are 6.9 kPa's to one psi.
+KiloPascal (kPa): The metric unit for air pressure.